physimals/asl-docs/basilcmd_userguide.rst

 --repeats=<n>  The number of repeats of each PLD or TI in the data (default is 1).

-BASIL process data where there are multiple measurements at the same PLD/TI, as indicated by the ``--repeats`` option: in which case it is assumed that the data comes with the individual time points in the 4th dimension, with repeats at each PLD/TI coming in blocks.
+BASIL processes data where there are multiple measurements at the same PLD/TI, as indicated by the ``--repeats`` option: in which case it is assumed that the data comes with the individual time points in the 4th dimension, with **repeats at each PLD/TI coming in blocks (gorups)**.
 Suitable manipulation of the data can be done using asl_file.

-For example: the data contains 8 readings taken at 4 TIs (0.5, 1, 1.5, 2 seconds), repeated twice and is presented to BASIL with each TI grouped together
+For example: the data contains 8 readings taken at 4 TIs (0.5, 1, 1.5,
+2 seconds), repeated twice.
+It should be presented to BASIL with each TI grouped together

 i.e. TI1 TI1 TI2 TI2 TI3 TI3 TI4 TI4